rupak-nepal/dockerwithjava/README.md

 1. simple webapp with war.
 2. simple webapp with jar.
+3. simple maven with docker app.
-3. spring framework
+4. spring framework
-4. multiple container and others..
+5. multiple container and others..